 In the 2008 amendments to the Americans with Disabilities Act, Congress forced a broader interpretation of disabilities under the Act.
 Now, several years later, the new law has been litigated and interpreted more authoritatively.
 The result is better coverage for more types of disabilities.

-This article by TELG managing principal R. Scott Oswald and TELG principal David L. Scher was published by Bloomberg BNA Daily Labor Report on April 25, 2014.
+TELG managing principal R. Scott Oswald and former principal David L. Scher was published by Bloomberg BNA Daily Labor Report on April 25, 2014.
 The full article is available as a PDF on our site.

 After Five Years, Some Authoritative Case Law on the ADAAA’s Broad Sweep